romanhaa/Cerebro/README.md

 * [ ] Adjust default data that is loaded in the app.
 * [ ] Try highcharter for scatter plots.
 * [ ] Disable zoom in scatterD3.
+* [ ] Fix order of clusters.
+* [ ] Check what's going on with missing strings in sample info / analysis info.

 ## Changelog